jtangrot/unite-shinfo/README.md

 Keywords: ITS, UNITE, PlutoF, SBDI, Ampliseq, Species Hypothesis, SH
 Funding: Swedish Research Council (VR), grant number 2019-00242.

-This README file was last updated: 2023-05-24
+This README file was last updated: 2024-10-29

-Please cite as: Swedish Biodiversity Data Infrastructure (SBDI; 2023).
-SH information for UNITE databases. https://doi.org/10.17044/scilifelab.19411403.v2
+Please cite as: Swedish Biodiversity Data Infrastructure (SBDI; 2024).
+SH information for UNITE databases. https://doi.org/10.17044/scilifelab.19411403.v3

 ## Dataset description

 The data in this repository is the result of querying the PlutoF API (https://plutof.docs.apiary.io, Abarenkov et al 2010) with all sequence names in the UNITE general FASTA release (https://doi.org/10.15156/BIO/2483911; Abarenkov et al. 2022), in order to find the sequence hypothesis (SH) at level 1.5, version 9, for each sequence, resulting in a sequence-to-SH matching file (*.seq2SH.tsv).
 For each SH, the complete taxonomy is extracted from PlutoF by querying the PlutoF API, and stored in the *.SH.tax files.

+NOTE: The files in this version are corrected after fixing the scripts to match updates in the PlutoF API.

 Files are available for UNITE version 9.0; sh_general_release_dynamic_29.11.2022.seq2sh.tsv.bz2 containing sequence to SH matchings, and sh_general_release_dynamic_29.11.2022.SHs.tax.bz2 containing SH taxonomies.
 Corresponding files are also available for the all eukaryotes version of the UNITE database (https://doi.org/10.15156/BIO/2483913; Abarenkov et al 2022b).
 All files are tab separated text files compressed with bzip2.